Khuenre: Biography

-He was a son of Pharaoh Menkaure and his sister, Queen Khamerernebty II.
+He may have been a son of King Menkaure and was a son of his sister, Queen Khamerernebty II.
 He was a grandson of Khafre and Khamerernebty I and great-grandson of Khufu, the king who built the Great Pyramid of Giza.

 He was a secretary and "sole companion of his father".

-He was the eldest son of his parents, but he was not Menkaure’s successor.
-This was Shepseskaf.
+He was the eldest son of his parents, but he was not Menkaure’s successor as he predeceased him.
+Thus, Menkaure was succeeded by Shepseskaf.

 Khuenre is buried in Menkaure’s cemetery (MQ 1).
 He is depicted as a young boy standing in front of his seated mother on the south wall.